jvincze84/jvincze84.github.io/docs/Install_And_Configure_Wireguard_VPN.md

 * First Situation

 This the best scenario.
-Both clients have its own static public ip address.
+Both clients have its own static ~~public~~ ip address.
 You can configure the Endpoint each side to point each other.

 * Second And Third Situation

 You have at least one peer - the server(s) - with static public IP address, and one or more clients.
-The Endpoint configuration on all clients the same, points to the server' IP address and port.
+The Endpoint configuration on all clients the same and points to the server' IP address and port.
 On the server side you should not use any Endpoint declaration for the Clients.

 * Worst Situation